garrandall/popular-music-data/tracks/i-ll-be-good-to-you-quincy-jones-ray-charles-chaka-khan.md

 Let me take off your shoes
 Take a stand, now
 And let me know how
-Ooh always baby, and all your know-how
+Oh always baby, and all your know-how

 (The way we stand and the way we lie)